zhenhuaw-me/tflite2onnx/README.md

 Or, you can firstly [convert][tf2tflite] it to a TFLite (`*.tflite`) model, and then convert the TFLite model to ONNX.

+It's significant to understand the use cases of `tflite2onnx`, which helps us to decide how to shape `tflite2onnx` - what features we take as first priority for example.
+**Please help to provide some input in [this issue](https://github.com/jackwish/tflite2onnx/issues/32)**

 ## Installation